kailash-manasarovar/statement/docs/timeline/2024/november.md

 - It's impossible for me to go out walking without feeling like I'm going to be attacked in some way; psychological usually.
 - When I went shopping to the Carrefour the previous week, a couple parked their car close to mine and as I'm coming back to my car they start shrieking and laughing, and putting their phones up if they're recording me.
 I don't know who they are.
 Messages on Twitter fakes accounts that like my posts refer to it later on.
 It's been like that constantly since September 2023.
 - So I don't go out and consequently, if they are poisoning me through the air vents, I'm unable to get out to clean my lungs.
-- On Friday 1 November, as I come back from the taking the bin out, I bump into two women coming out of the apartment building, one of whom appears to be Carmen Cano.
+- On Friday 1 November, as I come back from the taking the bin out, I bump into two women coming out of the apartment building, one of whom I recognize as Carmen Cano.
 - My father is taken to hospital and I have to leave abruptly for London on 3rd November.
 - The irony is that if my father hadn't fallen, the poison may well have finished me off.
 - Two weeks later and I do feel better, my kidneys are not constantly aching and my mind is getting slowly clearer.